siriusctrl/COMP90024-CCC-notes/README.md

 - Part 2: Introduction to CouchDB, recording 07:: 01:15:16

 ### past exam
+    - > [2016 Q3] A) Big data is often associated with data having a range of properties including high volume, high velocity and high variety (heterogeneity).
+    Discuss the advantages, disadvantages and suitability more generally of the following data solutions with regards to these big data properties:
+    Your answer should include the way in which these solutions implement MapReduce.
+        - > a.
+CouchDB [3]
+        - is a document oriented database which helps to solve the data variaty challenge
+        - supports unique index which helps to improve storage space when there is data duplication for high volume challenge
+        - the use of mapreduce in CouchDB parallelize data processing from huge amout in a small amount way which can helps to solve the high volume challenge
+    - > b.
+Apache Hadoop Distributed File System (HDFS) [3]
+        - Apache Hadoop started as a way to distribute files over a cluster and execute MapReduce tasks
+    - > c.
+Apache Spark [3]
+        - Spark was designed to reduce the latency inherent in the Hadoop approach for the execution of MapReduce job
+    - > What other data properties can be associated with big data challenges?
+[1]
+        - Veracity: the level of trust in the data accuracy (provenance); the more diverse sources you have, the more unstructured they are, the less veracity you have.
 - > [2013 Q7] A) Many research domains are facing "big data" challenges.
 Big data is not just related to the size of the data sets.
 Explain.
 [5]
     - |Big data challenges||
         |---|---|